Do you like to camp off- grid?

 Increased competition in the power station market has been good for consumers, driving down prices and pushing battery and charging technology forward.
 But it has also made buying one of these devices more complicated, as it can sometimes be challenging to distinguish the advantages of one model from another.

 Some power stations are small enough to carry, while others are so big that they come with built-in wheels to help move them around.
-The higher energy capacity of the device’s batteries, the larger and heavier it will be.
+The higher the energy capacity of the device’s batteries, the larger and heavier it will be.
 Most weigh approximately 25-35 pounds, although there are plenty of smaller and larger models to choose from.

 What to Look for When Choosing a Portable Power Station